14. New Scanning¶

 Some types of path model define path models that contains other path models.

-, an axial model that contains multiple AxialStepModel
+AxialMultiStepModel, an axial model that contains multiple AxialStepModels

 has already been described above.
 The other are summarized in the table below.